mysticthrive/SprintiQ/docs/slack-integration.md

 # Slack Integration

-This document describes how to set up and use the Slack integration feature in SprintIQ.
+This document describes how to set up and use the Slack integration feature in SprintiQ.

 ## Overview

 The Slack integration allows you to:

-- Connect your SprintIQ workspace to a Slack workspace
+- Connect your SprintiQ workspace to a Slack workspace
 - Send notifications about task updates, sprint events, and project activities to Slack channels
 - Map specific entities (spaces, projects, sprints) to specific Slack channels
 - Receive real-time updates in your Slack workspace